juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 ## The Challenges

-From day to day I see in many customer situations, different roles in different projects that face similar problems.
-I would like to share with you some of the challenges I have experienced myself.
+As an IT consultant and DevOps advocate I have seen a lot of different customer scenarios in the past years and even though, I see different roles in different projects, I also see a lot of similarities.
+I would like to share those similarities with you and maybe you feel familiar with them:

 | Topics                   | Challenges                                          |
 |:-------------------------|:----------------------------------------------------|